kranack/PHP-Tools/README.md

 ### Sanitize

-	Replace UTF-8 characters with their equilvalents ASCII characters
+   Replace UTF-8 characters with their equivalents ASCII characters

 ## Aliases